Merchant Processing Company Reviews & Complaints

 Crescent Processing Company has created multiple DBAs and rebranded multiple times since its founding.
 The company is affiliated with two defunct providers called Park Central Company and Future Payment Technologies, although the evidence suggests that both Park Central and Future Payment Technologies were simply DBAs or wholly owned subsidiaries of Crescent.
 Crescent also created Talus Payments, but Talus has since been acquired by a new ownership group and does not have any current connection to Crescent Processing Company or MPC.

-Merchant Processing Company processes most major debit and credit cards for high-risk businesses.
+Merchant Processing Company (MPC) specializes in processing major debit and credit cards for high-risk businesses.
 Their services include EMV swipers, wireless swipers, a virtual terminal, check processing, gift cards, receipt capture, and cash advances.

 Point of Sale (POS) Systems

-MPC provides POS systems that enable businesses to manage their sales, inventory, and payment processing.
-The POS systems come with features such as inventory management, employee management, and customer management.
-Additionally, the platform offers POS systems that can be customized to meet the specific needs of a business.
+MPC offers POS systems that help businesses manage sales, inventory, and payment processing.
+These systems include features such as inventory management, employee management, and customer management.
+MPC's POS systems can be customized to meet the specific needs of different businesses.

 Virtual Terminal

-MPC provides businesses with a virtual terminal that allows them to accept payments from anywhere.
-The virtual terminal can be accessed through any web-enabled device, making it easy for businesses to process payments on the go.
-The virtual terminal also comes with features such as recurring payments and electronic invoicing.
+MPC provides a virtual terminal for businesses to accept payments from any location.
+Accessible through any web-enabled device, the virtual terminal allows for convenient on-the-go payment processing.
+It also supports recurring payments and electronic invoicing.

 E-commerce Solutions

-MPC provides e-commerce solutions that enable businesses to sell products and services online.
-The platform supports various e-commerce platforms, including Shopify, WooCommerce, and Magento.
-Additionally, it provides users with a virtual terminal that allows them to accept payments over the phone or through email.
+MPC offers e-commerce solutions that allow businesses to sell products and services online.
+The platform integrates with various e-commerce platforms, including Shopify, WooCommerce, and Magento.
+It also includes a virtual terminal for accepting payments over the phone or through email.

 Gift Card Processing

-MPC offers gift card processing services that enable businesses to offer gift cards to their customers.
-The platform provides customizable gift card templates and allows businesses to manage their gift card programs easily.
+MPC provides gift card processing services, enabling businesses to offer gift cards to their customers.
+The platform includes customizable gift card templates and tools for managing gift card programs.

 Merchant Processing Company high-risk businesses